oracle-samples/oci-data-science-ai-samples/LLM/oda_examples/oda-oci-data-science-oracledb-23ai-llm/README.md

-### Step 4: Connect to Mistral-7B-Instruct-v0.2 AQUA LLM
+### Step 4: Connect to Mistral-7B-Instruct-v0.2 AI Quick Actions LLM

 Create a Model deployment with AI Quick actions and get the model deployment endpoint from there.